kyberdrb/installed_packages_linux/README.md

 * lxde-icon-theme - XFCE icon pack

-* linux-firmware-iwlwifi-git - linux firmware with the support of Intel wireless devices, such as bluetooth and Wi-Fi.
-Replaces the default `linux-firmware` package.
+* linux-firmware - linux firmware with the support of Intel wireless devices, such as Bluetooth and Wi-Fi
+    - package `linux-firmware-iwlwifi-git` had been deprecated; using `linux-firmware` package with merged updated Intel wireless drivers
-    - In my case it provided newer firmware for my
+    - In my case it provided newer firmware for my:
-        - Intel bluetooth device
+        - Intel Bluetooth device

                 Intel Wireless 8260 Bluetooth
                 [journalctl] Bluetooth: hci0: Found device firmware: intel/ibt-11-5.sfi)